 Sort By:

-3 Gorgeous Hikes in New York for Young Children
+3 Kid-friendly Trails in Kansas for Young Children

 Whether you’re new to hiking with your baby or toddler, or you’re looking for a new trail to explore, the Hike it Baby community is a valuable resource for finding family hiking trails around the country.
-In this article, we share three beautiful hikes in New York State to explore with babies and young children.
-Hiking with young children (under 5 years old) is different from hiking with schoo...
+In this article, we share three kid-friendly hikes in Kansas to explore with babies and young children.
+The typical assumption is that Kansas is flat, and while that’s mostly true, the landsc...

 0 0